GoombaProject/GoombaProject.github.io/README.md

-This is the Goomba team's documentation webiste.
+This is the Goomba team's documentation website's code.